rejmank/blog/content/posts/intro-to-dev-ops-part-one/intro-to-dev-ops-part-one.md

 # What is DevOps

 What is DevOps?
 This question does not have an easy answer.
 Some will say that it is about developers running their own code, for some companies it is a move to the cloud, and for some, it is about using Kubernetes (you cannot run Kubernetes without DevOps, right?).
 But in reality, DevOps does not have much to do with the tools we use.
 DevOps scope ranges from continuous integration and delivery through testing automation all the way to the design of teams.
-The best definition of DevOps I found is
+Here is my favorite definition of DevOps:

 > The DevOps philosophy builds upon the Agile Principles.
 You can look at it as a combination of cultural philosophies, practices, and tools that increases a company’s ability to deliver applications and services faster... (https://www.bunnyshell.com/blog/how-netflix-does-devops)